MicrosoftDocs/fabric-docs/docs/data-factory/connector-fhir.md

 ---
 title: Set up your FHIR data connection
-description: This article provides information about how to create an FHIR data connection in Microsoft Fabric.
+description: This article provides information about how to create a FHIR data connection in Microsoft Fabric.
 author: DougKlopfenstein
 ms.author: dougklo
 ms.topic: how-to